lkacz/PocketLabApp/OnlineProtocolEditor/README.md

 ## Development notes

 - The validation logic in `main.js` mirrors `ProtocolValidator.kt` for feature parity.
 If you add new commands to the Android app, update both the `recognizedCommands` set and any command-specific rules in `handleKnown`.
 - Template metadata now lives in `templates/index.json`, with each template stored as a standalone `.txt`.
 The editor fetches these at runtime and falls back to bundled defaults when the manifest is unavailable.
-Remember to update both the manifest entry and the referenced file when adding new studies.
+Remember to update both the manifest entry and the referenced file when adding new studies, and optionally provide a `tags` array to power the filter chips in the dialog.
+- Favorited templates are stored in the browser via `localStorage`; if storage is unavailable (for example, in some private browsing sessions) the star control still works for the current page load but does not persist.
 - UI styles live in `styles.css`.
 The layout is responsive and works down to mobile widths.
 - No build step is required—everything runs as plain HTML, CSS, and vanilla ES modules.